top of page

 Thesis: MADD-2, a Homologue of the Opitz Syndrome Protein MID1, Regulates Guidance to the Midline through UNC-40 in Caenorhabditis elegans

-Mariam was a first-author on Roy Lab papers published in Developmental Cell, Development, and Developmental Biology and was a contributing author on Roy Lab papers published in Developmental Biology, Development and JALA.
+About: Mariam was a first-author on Roy Lab papers published in Developmental Cell, Development, and Developmental Biology and was a contributing author on Roy Lab papers published in Developmental Biology, Development and JALA.

-Current Position: Physician in NY, USA
+Current Position: Physician in Medical University of South Carolina, USA

 Alexandra Byrne, PhD (Dept. of Molecular Genetics)